Health officials are quitting or getting fired amid outbreak

 In rural Colorado, Emily Brown was fired in late May as director of the Rio Grande County Public Health Department after clashing with county commissioners over reopening recommendations.
 The person who replaced her resigned July 9.

-She said she knows many public health department leaders who are considering resigning or retiring because of the strain.
+Brown said she knows many public health department leaders who are considering resigning or retiring because of the strain.

 “I think there’s a leadership gap.
 Our elected officials in positions of power, whether presidents, governors or mayors, they aren’t supporting staff better or aligning messages,” forcing public health officials to bear the political pressure, Brown said.
 “It’s really hard to hear that we could be losing that expertise.”